vectordotdev/vector/rfcs/2020-08-21-3092-apache-metrics-source.md

 ## Outstanding Questions

 - Do we want to apply any metric labels based on the other information available via the status page?
-I could see labeling the `url` at least
+I could see labeling the `url` at least.
+  Ansnswer: label with `host` and `endpoint` as described above.
 - Do we want to have one apache source able to scrape multiple endpoints?
+  Answer: yes, the config has been updated to allow multiple endpoints.
 - Are there preferences between `apache` or `httpd` for the nomenclature?
-I feel like `apache` is more well-known though `httpd` is more accurate
+I feel like `apache` is more well-known though `httpd` is more accurate.
+Answer: standardize on `apache`.
 - Should the `host` key include the port from the `endpoint` , if any?
 Or just the hostname.
+Answer: include the port.

 ## Plan Of Attack